Admissions FAQ

 Do SJS siblings or children of alums have priority?

-SJS is committed to fostering family connections within our school community.
-Therefore, siblings of currently enrolled students and alumni are automatically shortlisted.
-They also receive priority consideration in final decisions, provided they meet the admission requirements.
+SJS is committed to fostering strong family connections within our school community.
+As a part of this commitment, siblings of currently enrolled students and alumni are automatically shortlisted.
+They also receive priority consideration in admissions decisions, provided they meet the admission requirements.

-Additionally, SJS offers a 5% family tuition discount for each additional family member enrolled at our school.
+In addition, SJS offers a 3% family tuition discount for each additional family member enrolled at our school.

 My child is in the waitpool.
 What does that mean?

-Families considered for the second round of offers will be contacted directly by the Admissions team.
+Families considered for the additional offers will be contacted directly by the Admissions team.
 The waitpool remains open until the end of August.

 Life at SJS

 Yes.
-We offer aftercare for Kindergarten to Grade 7 students from 3:30–5:00 PM on school days.
+We offer After School Care for Kindergarten to Grade 7 students from 3:30–5:00 PM on school days.
 Additional fees apply.
-We do not provide before-school care.
+Please note that before school care is not provided.

 Do you offer a bus service?

 Yes.
-SJS is pleased to provide a one-way morning bus service.
-There are currently two routes: Burnaby to Vancouver and Richmond to Vancouver.
+SJS is pleased to provide a complimentary one-way morning bus service for students in Kindergarten and above.
+There are currently two routes available: Burnaby to Vancouver and Richmond to Vancouver.
 We welcome both regular and occasional riders.
-There is no fee to use the bus service.
+There is no fee to use this service.

 Does SJS offer a lunch program?